adamrenklint/asimov-server/README.md

 It is possible to hook into several different steps in the request handling lifecycle.

-Pre-middleware is executed before any other middleware and could be used to override the enire normal request lifecycle and middleware chain.
+Pre-middleware is executed before any other middleware and could be used to override the entire normal request lifecycle and middleware chain.

 ```javascript
 var overrideEverything = require('overrideEverything');